wp-plugins/ultimate-widgets/readme.txt

 * [DEMO](http://khositeweb.com/demo/aktina/blog-thumbnails/)
 * [DEMO 2](http://khositeweb.com/demo/aktina/shop/)

 == Ulimate Widgets Needs Your Support ==

 If you enjoy using Ulimate Widgets and find it useful, please consider [__making a donation__](http://khositeweb.com/donate/).
-Your donation will help encourage and support the plugin\'s continued development and better user support.
+Your donation will help encourage and support the plugin's continued development and better user support.

 Ultimate Widgets plugin allows you to add the most popular widgets like Ads, Contact Info, Facebook Like Box, Google Map, Testomonial, Twitter Widget, Social Widget, Soundclound, etc...